-In the 2014-2015 academic year, 81% of all applications received were approved for funding.
-Funding rates vary; we will take financial need into account when making these awards.
+Funding rates for Research Travel Awards vary; we will take financial need into account when making these awards.

 To apply for these awards, students must meet the following requirements:

 - Must be an undergraduate enrolled full-time at any campus of the University of Connecticut.
 Eligibility for funding through Office of Undergraduate Research award programs is restricted to students currently pursuing a bachelor’s degree at UConn.
-This includes students pursuing Bachelor of Arts, Bachelor of Fine Arts, Bachelor of General Studies, Bachelor of Music, Bachelor of Science, and Bachelor of Science in Engineering, and Bachelor of Social Work degrees.
+This includes students pursuing Bachelor of Arts, Bachelor of Fine Arts, Bachelor of General Studies, Bachelor of Music, Bachelor of Science, Bachelor of Science in Engineering, and Bachelor of Social Work degrees.

-Note: Part-time undergraduate students enrolled at any campus of the University of Connecticut may apply for these awards if they have completed at least 60 academic credits (including at least 12 credits at UConn) and have a minimum UConn cumulative GPA of 2.8 or better.
+Note: Part-time undergraduate students enrolled at any campus of the University of Connecticut may apply for these awards if they have completed at least 60 academic credits (including at least 12 credits at UConn).

 - Must complete the travel associated with this award before graduating from their bachelor’s degree program.

 - Must have their faculty advisor on the project submit a recommendation form on their behalf as part of their online application.

-- May receive no more than one OUR Travel Award during any given academic year.
+- May receive no more than one OUR Research Travel Award during any given academic year.

-- Students engaging in international travel for academic purposes must register with UConn Global Affairs – Education Abroad in accordance with the UConn Student International Travel Policy.
-Students will be automatically enrolled and covered by Cultural Insurance Services International (CISI) Health Insurance for the duration of their trips upon their completion of the UConn Education Abroad student travel registration form.
-Learn more about health insurance costs and the Education Abroad registration procedure.
+- Students engaging in international travel for academic purposes must register with UConn Global Affairs in accordance with the UConn Student International Travel Policy.
+Students will be automatically enrolled and covered by Cultural Insurance Services International (CISI) Health Insurance for the duration of their trips upon their completion of the Global Affairs undergraduate student travel registration form.
+Learn more about registration with Global Affairs.

 - OUR Travel Award recipients must present at the Frontiers in Undergraduate Research Poster Exhibition in the fall or spring of the academic year in which the award was received.

-- Recipients must submit the appropriate Research Experience Completion Form to the Office of Undergraduate Research by the deadline specified in their award letter.
-The Completion Forms are available here:
+- Recipients must submit the Research Travel Award Research Experience Completion Form by the deadline specified in their award letter.

-The online application for 2016-17 OUR Travel Awards is now open.
+The online application for 2023-24 OUR Research Travel Awards is now open.
 Apply here.

 How to Apply